homiedopie/beberlei.de/_sources/2008/05/18/my-2-cents-on-zend-search-lucene-update-problems.txt

 The `Tutorial Talk on Search
 Lucene <http://devzone.zend.com/content/zendcon_07_slides/Evron_Shahar_Indexing_With_Zend_Search_Lucene-ZendCon07.pdf>`_
-(given abote) uses an extended version of this delete routine snippet that also checks if an article is up to date and does not have to be reindexed and deletes multiple entries of one article.
+(given above) uses an extended version of this delete routine snippet that also checks if an article is up to date and does not have to be reindexed and deletes multiple entries of one article.